 Revised.

-In P84 L31, replace “VHT Operation element” with “HT Operation element” as the following,

-From

-“If the AP indicates a channel width of 20 MHz in the Channel Width field in the VHT Operation element, then the 40 MHz Utilization field is reserved.”

-To

-“If the AP indicates a channel width of 20 MHz in the Channel Width field in the HT Operation element, then the 40 MHz Utilization field is reserved.”
+See changes 11/12-0864r2

-If the AP indicates a channel width of 20 MHz, 40 MHz or 80 MHz in Channel Width field in the VHT Operation element, then the 160 MHz Utilization field is reserved.
-If the AP indicates a channel width of 20 MHz or 40 MHz in the Channel Width field in the VHT Operation element, then the 80 MHz Utilization field is reserved.
-If the AP indicates a channel width of 20 MHz in the Channel Width field in the VHT Operation element, then the 40 MHz Utilization field is reserved.
+If the AP indicates a channel width of 20 MHz, 40 MHz or 80 MHz in STA Channel Width field in the HT Operation element and in the Channel Width field in the VHT Operation element, then the 160 MHz Utilization field is reserved.
+If the AP indicates a channel width of 20 MHz or 40 MHz in the STA Channel Width field in the HT Operation element, then the 80 MHz Utilization field is reserved.
+If the AP indicates a channel width of 20 MHz in the STA Channel Width field in the HT Operation element, then the 40 MHz Utilization field is reserved.